runtimeverification/evm-semantics/README.md

 sudo make install
 ```

 On macOS, it is easiest to install Z3 from Homebrew.
-If you do wish to install
-from source, make sure to install it to an appropriate prefix (e.g. `/usr/local`
-on Intel machines).
+If you wish to install from the source, install it to an appropriate prefix (e.g. `/usr/local` on Intel machines).

 #### Ubuntu